nethoxa/maruja/README.md

 # Maruja

+**NOTE**: this was wrote in 2023 during my second year at collegue, the new commits are updates to the README mostly to make it more *"pretty"* for ppl that does not know me (you)

 A lightweight Linux kernel module for runtime IP blocking using Netfilter.
 Intercepts incoming IPv4 packets at `NF_INET_PRE_ROUTING` and drops those matching a user-defined blocklist.
 Rules are managed at runtime through the `maruja` CLI.
 The device node (`/dev/maruja`) is created automatically via udev.

 ## Demo